menu

 Brown City is a very small city located in the state of Michigan.
 With a population of 1,300 people and just one neighborhood, Brown City is the 435th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Brown City is generally considered to be a blue-collar town.
-50.00% of the Brown City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Brown City, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Brown City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brown City is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Brown City who work in office and administrative support (50.00%), sales jobs (0.00%), and personal care services (0.00%).

 In Brown City, however, the average commute to work is quite long.
 On average, people spend 52.50 minutes each day getting to work, which is significantly higher than the national average.

-Brown City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Brown City doesn't have a public transportation system that people use for their commute.

 The people who call Brown City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brown City residents report their race to be White.
 Important ancestries of people in Brown City include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.